lauraFortune/theOnlineGallery/README.md

 # The Online Gallery

-Full CRUD Rich Internet Web application - designed to manage the inventory, clients and online presense for a small Art Gallery.
+Full CRUD Rich Internet Web application - designed to manage the inventory, clients and online presence for a small Art Gallery.
 <br>

 ## Built With